acoustic-content-samples/sample-custom-workflows-using-webhooks/email-notification/README.md

 # Send an email to the approvers when a review is created

 This is a tutorial about setting up Zapier to send an email to the review approvers when a review is created.
+For background information on all the tutorials, see: https://github.com/ibm-wch/sample-custom-workflows-using-webhooks.

 ## Create a Zap.